bluesquall/okeanidanalysis/INSTALL.md

 Newer versions of `matplotlib` also include some use of `six` and `tornado` (follow up on that).

+Depending on the backend you plan to use, you may want to install a toolkit and its python bindings with the package manager for your distro.
+(PyQt4 doesn't install in quite the way `pip` expects, so `pip install PyQt4` won't work.)

 #### basemap

 I believe the basemap distribution includes a copy of libgeos, just in case, but you probably want to install the one for your system.